Search Menu

 This year the results show an increase in the number of people criminalised for either non-disclosure or unintended transmission during 2024 to mid-2025.

-The poster reports on at least 65 cases reported from 22 countries reported during 2024
+The poster reports that at least 65 new HIV criminalisation cases were reported in 22 countries during 2024.

 The countries with the highest number of reports included Russia (25 cases) and the United States (11), followed by Uzbekistan, Spain, Argentina, Belarus, Senegal, and Singapore.